NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2017 and .Net 4.6.1 or newer required._

 ## What's new?
-(Version 2.15)
+(Version 2.15.2)

-• Updated the Dutch and French translations.
+• Updated the XXX translations.

 ### Fixed:

-♦ The FFmpeg/Gifski integration was not working.
+♦ The Apng export option was not working properly, the transparency and the repeat mode were broken.
-♦ Some minor visual tweaks.
+♦ When selecting a folder to save a Apng file, only the extension *.apng was being displayed (the extension *.png was left behind).
+♦ The keyboard shortcuts for the recording were not working when in fullscreen mode.

 ### Known Bugs: